centrica-engineering/nucleus-docs/docs/components/ns-lockup.md

 ### Considerations of best practices

-* Alternate the position of image/video when using more than one lockup
+* Alternate the position of image/video when using more than one lockup.
-* Paragraph works best as a single, short paragraph
+* Paragraph works best as a single, short paragraph.
-* Use real-life photographs
+* Use real-life photographs.

 ## Content guidance